egonelbre/egonelbre.com/content/writing/2022-08-29 production-ready-concurrency.md

 }
 ```

+Of course, if your limited goroutines are dependent on each other, then it can introduce a deadlock.

+> Note that there's a potential "bug" with using such a Limiter.
+You must not call limiter.Go after you have called limiter.Wait, otherwise the goroutine can be started after limiter.Wait has returned.
+This can also happen with sync.WaitGroup and errgroup.Group.
+One way to avoid this problem is to disallow starting goroutines after limiter.Wait has been called.
+It probably makes sense to rename it to "limiter.Close" in that case.

 #### Batch processing a slice

 Let's say you want to process a slice concurrently.
 We can use this limiter to start multiple goroutines with the specified batch sizes:

 ```go
 type Parallel struct {